Bonus: Download the purchase order implementation template

 Here is a basic explanation of purchase orders.

-Feel free to skip to the next section if you are already familiar with purchase orders.
+Feel free to skip to the next section if you are familiar with purchase orders and the process of making repetitive purchases.

-A purchase order is a commitment from the buyer to the supplier to purchase a product or service.
+A purchase order is a commitment from the buyer to a reliable supplier to purchase a product or service.

 Since most vendors submit an invoice after the work is done, vendors need a commitment from the buyer before the work starts.

-It also helps clarify the deliverables so that there is no confusion on what is being delivered and when.
+It also helps clarify the deliverables so that there is no confusion about what is being delivered and when.

 A purchase order could be of different types.
 For example,

-Further, you can categorize purchase orders in one of the following categories.
+Further, you can categorize purchase orders into one of the following categories.

 As the name suggests, one-time purchase orders are non-recurring and are for one-time purchases.

-For example, you are setting up a new office, and you need to purchase office furniture for that office.
+For example, you are setting up a new office and must purchase office furniture.

-The purchase order mentions what you are purchasing, including line-item details, quantity, price, and delivery terms.
+The purchase order mentions what you are purchasing, including line-item details, quantity, price, delivery date and delivery terms.

 For example – the following is an example of a one-time purchase order: